XhugrevolutionX/DungeonCrawler/README.md

 Post Process to apply tags, place the Character in the Starting room and Get a list of all doors

-Doors appear open when generating a map, they can be closed from the GameObject itsefl or from the Dungeon GameObject while the game runs
+Doors appear open when generating a map, they can be closed from the GameObject itself or from the Dungeon GameObject while the game runs